ts-out/ts-out.github.io/README.md

 - Head to the Contract tab
 - Enter contract address `0x1cE7AE555139c5EF5A57CC8d814a867ee6Ee33D8`
 - Copy the ABI from below from and paste it in ABI
-  - Now use `balanceOf`, `withdrawToken` and `withdraw` just like insturcted for Etherscan above.
+  - Now use `balanceOf`, `withdrawToken` and `withdraw` just like instructed for Etherscan above.
-  - Get your exact balance with `balanceOf`, and withdraw token withs `withdrawToken` and ETH with `withdraw`.
+  - Get your exact balance with `balanceOf`, and withdraw token with `withdrawToken` and ETH with `withdraw`.
   - Use a higher gas limit, a withdraw might take from 50000 to 250000 gas depending on the token, some even higher.
   (use the ts-out site in READ-ONLY mode to calculate this gas)